The Hidden Reason Fat Loss Feels Impossible

 - Mindless snacking during social events.

-The NEAT Drop: The Silent Weekend Fat-Gain Accelerator
+The NEAT Drop: The Silent Weekend Progress Killer

-Even if you don’t “overeat,” your movement on weekends usually collapses:
+Even if intake doesn’t feel wild, movement on weekends often collapses:

 Why Willpower Fails on Weekends

-- Reward seeking: the brain wants a break from structure.
+- Reward seeking: your brain wants a break from structure.

 - Social eating: restaurants, drinks, gatherings.

-- Decision fatigue: after 5 days of discipline, restraint collapses.
+- Decision fatigue: after five days of discipline, restraint gets harder.

-Here are the high-impact changes that stop weekend overeating for good:
+Here are high-leverage changes that stop weekend overeating from erasing progress:

 - Restaurant meals